adamcaudill/sparkim-passview/README.md

 ###Assumptions

-This tool assumes that it will be run on Windows Vista or newer - older systems (such as Windows XP) use a different path structure.
-Supporting this would be fairly trivial, but it goes beyond my current needs.

 This is a .NET project, so thus requires the framework to be installed to work.
 To maximize compatibility, it's targeting the 2.0 framework.

 ###Warning